 There are concepts of Workflows, Lifecycles, Events and Listeners, which are also pluggable and customizable in the same way.
 Extension of Nuxeo capabilities is just a matter of adding a definition in an XML format and a possible custom Java class extension.

 At this point we have the Nuxeo system defined functionally.
 Now we can look at the different ways to interact with the system.
 Normally, there would be a UI and an application designed for a particular set of use cases.
-Out of the box, the Nuxeo Platform provides Document Management and Digital Asset Management (DAM) applications.
+Out of the box, the Nuxeo Platform provides Document Management and Digital Asset Management system (DAM) applications.
 DAM is just an additional set of content definitions and different UI components focused on working with digital assets, such as images and videos.
 The application is a set of UI components and associated behavior designed and laid out for a set of use cases, but uses the same set of underlying operations available to any other application.

 The Nuxeo UI is based on JSF/Seam and a collection of templates and configurations for the UI look and feel as well as the behavior.
 This again is modular and the pieces of the UI can be configured.
 By having behavior and layout defined like this, it’s possible to extend, modify and add changes as an “add-on plug-in” without having to modify any sort of fixed design.
 In short, you’re adding not changing.